0xdavidordonez/Project_3/README.md

 **As of May 13th, 2024:**

 We have deployed the Dynamic NFT onto a testnet.
-For the OpenAI's Dalle AI image generator for tokenization portion of the project, it only works on the local blockchain with Ganache.
+For the OpenAI's Dalle AI image generator for tokenization portion of the project, it only works on the local blockchain with **Ganache**.

 Future implementations might or might not be on streamlit.
 It might even be a hybrid.
 It's still undecided.....where this project might ultimately turn out like.